stride3d/stride-docs/en/manual/particles/tutorials/create-a-trail.md

     ![Set Shape to Trail](media/emitter-shape-trail.png)

-5. Unfortunately, we need to make a brief detour due to a bug in Xenko.
+5. Unfortunately, we need to make a brief detour due to a bug in Stride.
 Under the **Shape** properties, set the **Axis** to **Center**.
 (The shape should really be set to Edge, but the Edge and Center settings are reversed in the UI.
-This will be fixed in Xenko 1.9.3.)
+This will be fixed in Stride 1.9.3.)

     ![Set Axis to Center](media/set-axis-to-center.png)